felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 supported by something my partner Gabrielle told me, as she was completing her PhD: "You never want to read the same book twice".
 As a fan of novels, this was something I initially disagreed with.
-However, I came to understand what her statement meant: reading a book twice is suboptimal and a potential waste of time.
+However, I came to understand what her statement meant: Reading a book twice is suboptimal and a potential waste of time.
 In other words, learn things right on the first run-through!